damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAuthorizationRule`.

 ### Set-AzEventHubAuthorizationRule
-- `-InputObject` and Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSSharedAccessAuthorizationRuleAttributes` to
+- Input type of parameter `-InputObject` and Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSSharedAccessAuthorizationRuleAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAuthorizationRule`.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#Behavior-of--InputObject) to know more.

 ### Get-AzEventHubAuthorizationRule
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSSharedAccessAuthorizationRuleAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAuthorizationRule`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSSharedAccessAuthorizationRuleAttributes` to
+  `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAuthorizationRule`.

 ### New-AzEventHubKey
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSListKeysAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAccessKeys`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSListKeysAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAccessKeys`.

 ### Get-AzEventHubKey
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSListKeysAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAccessKeys`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSListKeysAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAccessKeys`.

 ## Consumer Groups

 ### New-AzEventHubConsumerGroup
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSConsumerGroupAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IConsumerGroup`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSConsumerGroupAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IConsumerGroup`.

 ### Set-AzEventHubConsumerGroup
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSConsumerGroupAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IConsumerGroup`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSConsumerGroupAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IConsumerGroup`.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#Behavior-of--InputObject) to know more.

 ### Get-AzEventHubConsumerGroup
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSConsumerGroupAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IConsumerGroup`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSConsumerGroupAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IConsumerGroup`.
 - Parameter `-MaxCount` has been removed.
 Use `-Skip` and `-Top`  pagination use case.